JouleCai/geospacelab/README.md

 > ![alt text](https://github.com/JouleCai/geospacelab/blob/master/examples/OMNI_1min_20160314-060000-20160320-060000.png?raw=true)

 ### Example 4: Mapping geospatial data in the polar map.
+> **_NOTE_**: JHUAPL stopped supporting DMSP SSUSI on 14 Feb 2025.
+From then on, the data source has been switched from JHUAPL to CDAWeb.

 ```python
 import datetime
 import matplotlib.pyplot as plt